sgougi/play21-origami-plugin/README.md

 Requirements
 =========

-* Only supports Play2.1.0 or greater.
+* Only supports Play 2.1.0 or greater.

 Install
 ====